ancwrd1/snx-rs/README.md

-# Linux client for Checkpoint VPN written in Rust
+# Rust client for Checkpoint VPN tunnels

-This project contains a Linux client for Checkpoint VPN written in Rust programming language.
+This project implements a client for Checkpoint VPN written in Rust programming language.
 Based on the reverse engineered protocol used by the vendor 'snx' application.

 ## Todo